Open Agentic Schema Framework

 Features

-A core component in OASF is to implement data types and core objects to characterize the skills of autonomous agents and facilitate announcement and discovery of agents with such skills in different data platforms.
+A core component in OASF is to implement data types and core objects that define the skills of autonomous agents.
+This component helps in announcing and discovering agents with these skills across various data platforms.

-The current skill set taxonomy is reported in Taxonomy of AI Agent Skills.
+The current skill set taxonomy is described in Taxonomy of AI Agent Skills.

-The guidelines to upgrade and maintain OASF are reported in the OASF Contribution Guide.
+The guidelines to upgrade and maintain OASF are outlined in the OASF Contribution Guide.

 Open Agentic Schema Framework Server